Breast

 Radiology description

-• Screening recommendations for TM people are in evolution and may include the following (AJR Am J Roentgenol 2014;202:1157):
+• Screening recommendations for TM people are evolving and may include the following (AJR Am J Roentgenol 2014;202:1157)

 • Breast examination and screening mammography as for cisgender women for TM people who have undergone no chest surgery or reduction mammoplasty only